FROM DECEMBER 17

 layer

 A 3D printer reads this sliced file and builds the object layer by layer, by depositing or hardening material exactly where it’s needed.
-Depending on the type of printer and material, this can be done using melted plastic, liquid resin, powdered metal, or even concrete.
+This can be done using plastic, resin, powdered metal, or even concrete.

 result